 This series is no joke.
 A tenth grader takes her own life, on screen.
 The scene is graphic and hard to watch.
 And it is bloody.
 The premise is that before ending her life, she records 13 cassette tapes for the 13 people she blames for her feeling so hopeless that the only solution she can see is to commit suicide.

-Season 2 begins Friday, May 18th, and while it is clear that the producers of the show did take much of the criticism and outcry by parents and mental health experts to heart, there is still reason for all of us to remain vigilant.
-In season 2, each new episode will be preceded by a “trigger warning” and followed by “new after-show content titled “Beyond the Reasons,” in which actors, experts, and educators will break down the darker plot threads of each installment.
+Season 2 was released last Friday, May 18th, and while it is clear that the producers of the show did take much of the criticism and outcry by parents and mental health experts to heart, there is still reason for all of us to remain vigilant.
+In season 2, each new episode will be preceded by a “trigger warning” and there is “new after-show content titled “Beyond the Reasons,” in which actors, experts, and educators will break down the darker plot threads of each installment which include suicide, rape, sexual assault, bullying, substance abuse.
 This appears to be an attempt by Netflix to help young viewers process what they have just seen and could prove to be especially important for viewers who are middle and high schoolers watching the series alone, perhaps without even the knowledge of a single adult.
 Obviously the hope is that viewers will stay tuned for the post-show discussions instead of just jumping to the next episode, though that is the very definition of binge watching so it’s hard to be optimistic.

 Mental health experts across the globe have formed a coalition called SAVE (Suicide Awareness Voices of Education) and issued an international alert regarding the release of season 2. (*All members of this international coalition known are listed below)

 The statement says, in part: